raelyard/life-book/introduction.md

 ## Pursuit of Happiness?

 Without thinking about it, it seems that pursuing happiness makes sense.
 Everyone prefers happiness to unhappiness, at least ostensibly.
 It's hard to imagine someone explicitly saying they'd prefer to be unhappy.
+This means that indeed happiness is desirable.

 So happiness is desirable.
 That makes it something worth pursuing.
 It's likely for this reason Jefferson landed on the formulation he did.

 How do you puruse happiness, though?

 It seems a nonsensical question.
-Happiness is not an autonomous creature to follow or a destination to seek.
+Happiness is not a creature to follow or a destination to seek.
 It's not on a map and it doesn't move in ways that can be tracked.

 Pursuing happiness seems a matter of seeking it.
 It doesn't really seem something that can be sought, though.
 It doesn't seem something you can look for.

+Happiness is intangible.
+It can only be perceived with emotional perception.
+It can be lasting or fleeting.
+It's not only hard to think about how to pursue it, it's hard to answer whether you are happy or not.

+Pursuing happiness is a strange way to talk about what one might do in life.

 ## The Nature of Happiness